 - Why PA Speakers Cannot Be Used as Studio Monitor

 What are Studio Monitors?

-Studio monitors are loudspeakers made explicitly for audio production, such as filmmaking, television, and radio.
+Studio monitors are loudspeakers that are made specifically for making movies, TV, and radio.
 They are ideal for critical listening and are essential for accurate audio reproduction.